Estimated time: 15 minutes

 Revoke access from delegated accounts

 Twitter allows you to delegate access to your account to other accounts.
-If your account was previously compromised, this is a sneaky way for attackers to maintain access over your account even after you recover control.
+If your account was previously compromised, this is a sneaky way for attackers to maintain access to your account even after you recover control.

 1. Go to https://twitter.com/settings/delegate/members